+44 (0)333 414 9244 Mon - Sun, 8.30am - 6pm

 You should understand that the eligibility to apply for asylum may vary greatly and will depend on your personal circumstances and why you have found yourself in the UK without valid permission.
 It is important that you try and obtain legal immigration status, as there may be consequences if you are found to be in the UK illegally without adequate reason or sufficient show of desire to cooperate with UK immigration policies.

-What Does It Mean to Have No Recourse to Public Funds?
+What Does No Recourse to Public Funds (NRPF) Mean?

 No recourse to public funds or NRPF is a condition issued to individuals who are not entitled to claim public funds or otherwise receive welfare benefits.
 This usually applies if you are subject to immigration control, which means that you are an illegal immigrant or asylum seeker and have not yet received refugee status or have had your asylum application rejected.